-Continuing to expand its roster of hit makers and grow into 2016, Dauman Music has worked with an exciting array of performers and songwriters from a wide variety of genres.
+In the few years prior, Dauman Music has worked with an exciting array of performers and songwriters from a wide variety of genres.
 Included on their dynamic roster are legendary artists Melissa Manchester, Al Jarreau and Snoop Dogg; classic pop songwriters Siedah Garrett (“Man in the Mirror”) and Makeba Riddick (Rihanna, Beyonce); and pop veterans Sean Kingston, Frankie J, Jeff Timmons (98 Degrees), Fat Joe, Taylor Dayne and Tiffany.
-The label also has upstart artists Melissa Molinaro and Cheyenne Elliot, granddaughter of Dionne Warwick and cousin of Whitney Houston.
+The label also has upstart artists Cheyenne Elliot, granddaughter of Dionne Warwick and cousin of Whitney Houston.
 Dauman worked on the Cheyenne project with onetime Producer of the Year Grammy winner Narada Michael Walden.

-Dauman’s first high profile “match” was placing Diane Warren and Albert Hammond’s “Nothing’s GonnaStop Us Now” with Starship, and his early successes included “Don’t Turn Around” for Ace of Base; the Garth Brooks tune “If Tomorrow Never Comes” (later recorded by Barry Manilow); Allan Rich and Jud Friedman’s “I Don’t Have The Heart,” a #1 pop hit by James Ingram; and Billy Steinberg/Tom Kelly’s anthem “I’ll Stand By You,” a co-write with Chrissie Hynde that endures as one of The Pretenders’ biggest hits and a #1 for the current top selling UK group Girls Aloud.
-A recording of the song by Carrie Underwood also became a Top 10 pop hit.
+Dauman’s first high profile “match” was placing Diane Warren and Albert Hammond’s “Nothing’s GonnaStop Us Now” with Starship, and his earlysuccesses included “Don’t Turn Around” for Ace of Base; the Garth Brooks tune “If Tomorrow Never Comes” (later recorded by Barry Manilow); Allan Rich and Jud Friedman’s “I Don’t Have The Heart,” a #1 pop hit by James Ingram (at one time the longest running adult contemporary single in Billboard A/C chart history); and Billy Steinberg/Tom Kelly’s anthem “I’ll Stand By You,” a co-write with Chrissie Hynde that endures as one of The Pretenders’ biggest hits which has since been recorded by Girls Aloud, Rod Stewart, Shakira, Carrie Underwood, Shirley Bassey, Patti Labelle among others.

 Since segueing from the song plugging and publishing worlds into launching and running his own thriving label, Dauman has developed strong passions for the multitude of “hats” he wears.
 More than simply the visionary executive driving Dauman Music up the charts, the New York and L.A. raised industry veteran has enjoyed all hands on aspects of making things happen, from working with producers and remixers, video production, promotion, public relations and social media to product placement and licensing.

 “While I have always gravitated towards strong melodies and production, for me, powerful, emotional lyrics are at a premium,” he adds.
-“Beyond great material, I’ve found that the most successful artists are the ones who bring the perfect mix of ambition and vision into their artistry.I’m as excited and committed as ever to bringing great artists and performers to the dance/EDM market.”
+“Beyond great material, I’ve found that the most successful artists are the ones who bring the perfect mix of ambition and vision into their artistry.I’m as excited and committed as ever to bringing great artists and performers to the dance/EDM Jazz and Commercial Pop market.”